Rakesh-Mourya-G/xen-orchestra/docs/community.md

 ## Current version

-With Xen Orchestra from the sources, you can check your current commit hash in the **About** section:
+With CloudVisor from the sources, you can check your current commit hash in the **About** section:

 ![](./assets/commitversion.png)